Drassil/git-wiki/wiki/main_page.md

 This is both documentation and [demo](Demo.md) of git-wiki.

-it's a **modular and full featured wiki** powered by git, github & [gitlab](https://gitlab.com/drassil/git-wiki/)  pages and pull-requests!
+it's a **modular and full featured wiki** powered by git, github/gitlab pages and pull-requests!

 ## Getting started